Shantanu-Parmar/GWeasy/README.md

 ### Option 1: Pre-Built Executables
 - **Windows**:
   1. Download `Omeasy.exe`from the Gweasy website [GWeasy](https://shantanu-parmar.github.io/GWeasy/installation.html).
-  2. Enjoy.....
+  That's it.....
 If you want to run Omicron also, follow steps 3 onwards
   3. Download `GWeasywsl.tar` and 'install.bat' from Gweasy website [GWeasy](https://shantanu-parmar.github.io/GWeasy/installation.html).
   4. Place `install.bat` and `GWeasywsl.tar` in a same directory.
   5. Double-click `install.bat` to set up WSL and OMICRON.